N-gram Language Models: Probability-Based Text Generation & Prediction

 log P = -inf "the fish ate the cat"

 Notice we use log probabilities.
-Multiplying many small probabilities leads to numerical underflow, where numbers become too small to represent.
+Multiplying many small probabilities leads to numerical underflow, where numbers become too small to represent in floating-point arithmetic.
 Taking logarithms converts products to sums, keeping values in a manageable range.

 Out[16]: